Business Term Loan Prepayment Penalties

 How to Avoid or Negotiate Prepayment Penalties

-Many banks will negotiate prepayment terms before closing, especially for borrowers with strong credit histories and established banking relationships.
-The key is to raise the issue before signing — not after you've already decided to pay off the loan.
+Many banks will negotiate prepayment terms before closing, especially for borrowers with strong credit.
+Raise the issue before signing, not after you've decided to pay off.

 The most effective ask is a step-down schedule with a zero-penalty floor after year three or four.
-Banks prefer a declining penalty over no penalty, so framing your request that way often gets a better response than asking them to remove the clause entirely.
+Banks prefer declining penalties over no penalty.

 You can also shop the loan.
-If one bank quotes a 5% first-year penalty and another offers 2%, that difference can represent tens of thousands of dollars on a large balance.
-Always compare the full cost of the loan — not just the interest rate.
+If one bank quotes a 5% first-year penalty and another offers 2%, that difference can represent tens of thousands of dollars.

 Frequently Asked Questions